 That was a debate.

-I think Kamala Harris won the day on that debate, by the way, clearly against uh Vice President Biden.
+I think Kamala Harris won the day on that debate, by the way, clearly against Vice President Biden.

-I thought it was a I don't know if it'll be a fatal knockout punch, but it was a big punch.
+I thought it was a, I don't know if it'll be a fatal knockout punch, but it was a big punch.

-But they were debating this, and Joe Biden could not get himself to say what Kamala Harris wanted him to say, and she was that young girl.
+But they were debating this, and Joe Biden could not get himself to say what Kamala Harris wanted him to say.

 And I thought that was a brilliant line, by the way.

-No matter what position you want to, you can argue the merits of these positions, but the delivery of that line at the timing of that line as a litigator, some of the goes to the Supreme Court in our use cases uh around the country and other cases, that was a well-delivered, well-crafted line.
+But the delivery of that line at the timing of that line as a litigator, someone that goes to the Supreme Court and argues cases around the country in other cases, that was a well-delivered, well-crafted line.

 Jordan, I think politically, though, it shows what's going on inside the Democratic Party and also shows the history of the Democratic Party.

-Because a racist party.
+It was a racist party.

-They were Democrats, uh, who were who were who were these Southern Democrats that he would work across the aisle with, and he was proud to do it, even though they were nasty guys and and uh but ultimately, you know, we wish Fritz Hollins was still around.
+They were Democrats who were these Southern Democrats that he would work across the aisle with and he was proud to do it, even though they were nasty guys.

 Joe Biden is reeling from this today.

-This is a the vice president who served with the first black president of the United States, and he is being, you know, she's saying, I'm not calling you a racist, but you supported racist policies.
+This is a vice president who served with the first black president of the United States, and he is being, you know, she's saying, I'm not calling you a racist, but you supported racist policies.

 Yeah.